-- When ready, talk about your feelings.
+- Talk it out.
+When you are ready, share your feelings with someone you trust.
 It can help you cope with what you’ve been through.
+Naming emotions like “I feel angry” or “I feel overwhelmed” helps you process them.

 - Take care of yourself.
-Try to eat well, be active, get enough sleep, take rests, and don’t use alcohol, tobacco or drugs as a way of coping.
+Try to eat well, be active, rest, and get enough sleep.
+Avoid substance use or gambling as a way to cope.

 - Stay connected.
-Re-establish community and personal support by staying connected to old friends and making new ones.
+Build your community and personal support network by staying connected to old friends and making new ones.

-- Use supports.
+- Use local supports.
 Find reliable information, help, and resources in your community.

 - moodiness or crying easily